 You need to look at entering the aesthetic field as a journey.
 You are not going to learn everything you need to enter the industry in one weekend, so you need to have access to accredited on-going clinical training, medical textbooks, DVDs and reputable on-line resources in order to hone your skills, just as you did in medical school.

-It is also interesting how many private company Botox training programs advertise that they have dermatologists and plastic surgeons performing their training, yet these organizations never seem to identify who these “so called” dermatologists and plastic surgeons are?
-Many are on the advisory boards of the companies, but don’t participate in the live Botox® training programs they are promoting.
+It is also interesting how many private company Botox training programs advertise that they have dermatologists and plastic surgeons performing their training, yet these organizations never seem to identify who these “so-called” dermatologists and plastic surgeons are?
+Many are on the advisory boards of the companies but don’t participate in the live Botox® training programs they are promoting.

 Ensure you confirm who will be doing your Botox® training, by looking at the training company’s faculty.
 If the training company’s website does not list the actual faculty, skip the program!
 You will find that most physician associations will list their faculty, so they are always the best choices.
 You can even research the faculty on the internet to find out a bit about their background and experience.
 Most reputable physicians will have their own websites which will provide you with an overview of their practice, education, and testimonials from their patients.
 Physician qualifications can be reviewed using sites like www.healthgrades.com.

-Also, if you have any questions about who will specifically be providing you with your Botox® training (hands on and/or didactic) then send the training company an email, and ask!
+Also, if you have any questions about who will specifically be providing you with your Botox® training (hands-on and/or didactic) then send the training company an email, and ask!
 Well established physician associations are happy to share with you the names and credentials of who their physician trainers are.
 Associations will often provide you with a link to their trainer’s websites.

 Training is an investment of time and resources, and before making any investment, it is important to do a bit of homework to ensure you’re being trained by the very best.
 The primary advantage of these courses is that they offer a holistic view of different kinds of botulinum toxin injections.
 These courses also offer methods of injection and the possible complications one can expect so that the right treatment can be administered promptly.
-It is not just the candidates who have undergone the course that have praised the curriculum and the method of teaching, but even the patients who have been treated by physicians who have undergone this training that have been offering words of praise.
+It is not just the candidates who have undergone the course that has praised the curriculum and the method of teaching, but even the patients who have been treated by physicians who have undergone this training that has been offering words of praise.

 Botox® training courses must have different aspects to them that cover the various situations a physician or nurse practitioner may encounter in clinical practice.
-In the end of the course, the candidate must feel confident in starting their own practice and commencing Botox injections for patients.
+At the end of the course, the candidate must feel confident in starting their own practice and commencing Botox injections for patients.
 It is therefore important for these courses to be taught by trained individuals with expertise in the field of cosmetic medicine.
-The course run by IAPAM has been highly commended for its curriculum and the benefits it offers both patients and physicians.
+The course run by IAPAM has been highly commended for its curriculum and the benefits it offers to both patients and physicians.

 Botox is a trademark of Allergan Inc; Dysport is a trademark of Galderma; Xeomin is a trademark of Merz Aesthetics